bhopals/english-vocabs/skill-set-writing.md

   - the ease and appeal of substituting virtual relationship for real-world friendships
   - by and large (to a greate extent) these relationshipds tend to be superficial
   - a halo effect occurs when a positive impression in one area makes for a positive one in another

+- Essay - Using a Cellphone for Talking?
+That is so 2007

+  - what sets this particular phone apart, it seems, is the fact that it has ....
+  - iphone 4 has caused a media sensation
+  - smart phones are rendering people more insulated and less social
+  - but instead of bemoaning the decline of talk, we may be better off asking why exactly we thought talking on the phone was a hot idea in the first place.
+  - a tool that can reconnect families despite the vast distance
+  - phones have always been profoundly anti-social and alienating inventions
+  - non-vocal cue (communication processes include gesture, facial expression, tone of voice, and even physical appearance.)
+  - phones cut off every non-vocal cue (sign) we rely upon in conversation
+  - this is torture for people who are more expressive than verbose
+  - you can comfortably sit in silence with someone in person, but on the phone, it's completely excruciating.

+  - phone calls are invasion of personal space, hijacking your immediate attention, holding you the hostage until the end of the conversation.
+  - they are inconvenient
+  - they are fleeing and don't leave written transcripts.

+  - young people today have grown up not only surrouned by communication technology but also tethered to it.
+  - we cannot imagine our lives without cellphonse
+  - why do we prefer to socialize throung a medium of screen rather than face-to-face
+  - young people spend more time looking at their phones than companion
+  - communication technology changing lifestyle as well as social structure
+  - too much reliance/dependence on communication devices